PrefectHQ/prefect/docs/guides/host.md

 ### Migrations

 Prefect uses [Alembic](https://alembic.sqlalchemy.org/en/latest/) to manage database migrations.
-Alembic is a database migration tool for usage with the SQLAlchemy Database Toolkit for Python.
+Alembic is a database migration tool to use with the SQLAlchemy Database Toolkit for Python.
 Alembic provides a framework for generating and applying schema changes to a database.

-To apply migrations to your database you can run the following commands:
+Apply migrations to your database with the following commands:

 To upgrade: